SimCS: Simulation for Domain Incremental Online Continual Segmentation: Conclusions

 \section{Conclusions}

-In this work, we explored the problem of online domain-incremental continual learning for semantic segmentation (ODICS), which is important for applications such as autonomous driving.
-We analyzed the limitations of several continual learning training strategies in this setup and proposed SimCS, an orthogonal approach that leverages simulated data generated on the fly to reduce catastrophic forgetting.
-Through extensive experimental evaluation, we found that SimCS provided consistent improvements to different continual learning algorithms and is robust to the problem setup and hyper-parameter choices.
+In this work, we investigated domain-incremental online continual learning for semantic segmentation.
+We identified the limitations of existing continual learning strategies and introduced SimCS, an orthogonal approach that utilizes simulated data generated on-the-fly to mitigate forgetting.

-It is worth noting that while ODICS is a step towards analyzing realistic scenarios for continual learning, there are additional setups with practical applications.
-For instance, ODICS mimics the scenario of autonomous systems that are sequentially deployed throughout different locations and weather conditions.
-Another interesting scenario would be to consider a fleet of autonomous systems simultaneously deployed across several locations.
-The data stream would contain multiple domains at the same time with significant domain shifts.
-We provide a preliminary definition and study of this setting in the supplement.
-We find that SimCS also provides performance gains in this case, but leave a detailed analysis for future work.